viamrobotics/docs/docs/components/motor/gpio/encoded-motor.md

 {{% /tab %}}
 {{< /tabs >}}

-In addition to the [attributes for a non-encoded motor](/components/motor/gpio/#attributes), the following attributes are available for a `gpio` motors with an `encoder`:
+In addition to the [attributes for a non-encoded motor](/components/motor/gpio/#attributes), the following attributes are available for encoded DC motors:

 | Name | Type | Inclusion | Description |
 | ---- | ---- | --------- | ----------- |